 Note: On our first day, we went to my friend’s cousin house in Taoyuan which is near in the airport.
 But sadly, airport taxis are very expensive and rude.
 In our experience, our fare is just NTD 459.00 and he asked for NTD 500.00.
-I gave him NTD 1000.00, he gave our change and asked us to go because he said he dropped us in the right place.
+I gave him NTD 1000.00, he gave our change and asked us to leave because he said he dropped us in the right place.
 But we are on a strange place at 2am in the morning.
-So, we had a panic attack because we don’t have a wifi and we are separated in our group and no one is passing by.
-And guess what, because of the incident its too late to find out that he just gave us NTD 400.00 as a change.
+So, we had a little panic attack because we don’t have a wifi.
+We are separated in our group and no one is passing by.
+And because of the incident its too late to found out that he just gave us NTD 400.00 as a change.
 So, I will suggest that if you have an early arrival just stay at the airport and wait for the bus.
-That is very affordable and the bus will drop you in a bus stop that is easier to find in Google Maps or Waze.
+It is very affordable and the bus will drop you in a stop that is easier to find using Google Maps or Waze.

 What to expect in Taiwan:

-Even though we had a bad experience in our first day, its not a sign to stop enjoying Taiwan.
+Even though we had a bad experience in our first day, its not a reason to stop enjoying Taiwan.
 Taiwan is my happy place.
-It is the Philippines that we are dreaming of when we are talking about Transportation System, Internet Connection, and even trust and loyalty.
+It is a country that we are dreaming of when it comes to Transportation System, Internet Connection, and even the honesty and loyalty of Taiwanese people.

-So, the transportation system is the bomb.
-I never been to other country but I must say I never missed Philippines’ traffic while I’m in Taiwan.
+The transportation system is the bomb.
+I never been to other country, but I must say I never miss Philippines’ traffic while I’m in Taiwan.
 They have several connecting trains, which mean when you are around the city you can go to a specific area by changing train lines from one another.
 They also have public buses and bikes which are very affordable.
-And what is more exciting is you can use Easy Card on the major transportation around the city.
+And what is more exciting is you can use Easy Card in the major transportation around the city.

-In using their internet, we rented a pocket wifi using Klook.
-It is so reliable when you are travelling do it yourself style.
-Plus, it is so affordable and you can pick up those babies in the airport.
+We rented a pocket wifi using Klook.
+It is so reliable when you are travelling “do it yourself” style.
+Plus, it is so affordable and you can pick up those babies at the airport.

-I said trust and loyalty, because in Taiwan you can actually leave your bikes or motor bikes for ages but no one will ever try to steal it.
-We saw a lady leaving her bag at the table in Mcdonald’s to order her food.
+I love their honesty, because in Taiwan you can actually leave your bikes or motor bikes for ages and no one will ever try to steal it.
+We saw a lady leaving her bag at her table in Mcdonald’s and order her food.
 And no one stole it!
 I must say, hello Filipinos can I just save my seat using my bag and don’t try to steal it.
 Well, I wish we have that.
 In terms of loyalty, I just noticed that there are so many Taiwanese product in local night markets.
-Like, they are selling shoes and bags that are made in Taiwan and they are proud and I can see that even Taiwanese pips are patronizing their own products.
+Like, they are selling shoes and bags that are made in Taiwan and they are proud and I can see that even Taiwanese people are patronizing their own products.

 Where to go in Taiwan:

-In 3 days, we manage to go in beautiful places in Taiwan with a budget of PHP 8500.00 – it includes food, fare, pasalubong, shopping and entrance fees.
+In 3 days, we manage to go in beautiful places with a budget of PHP 8500.00 – it includes food, fare, pasalubong, shopping and entrance fees.